HomeLatest NewsGovTechFrance drags Apple to court over ‘abusive commercial practices'

 Advertisement

-On the back of new IT laws, the EU looks to set up special rules for systemic platforms, or ‘gatekeepers’, in order to protect consumers, companies, and potential rivals from their overwhelming market power.
+On the back of new laws, the EU looks to set up special rules for systemic platforms, or ‘gatekeepers’, in order to protect consumers, companies, and potential rivals from their overwhelming market power.

 Brien said the contractual conditions that Apple imposes on app developers to reach customers through the AppStore are tilted in Apple’s favour.
 He said he hoped the court would force Apple to rewrite the contractual terms for app publishers.